-"You made it leave your body before this happened to you," Izzy pointed out.
+"You made it leave your body before this happened to you," Izzy said.
 "How?"

 Poromon screwed up his face, thinking where to even start as Jachomon slowly kept coming.
 "U-um, lots," he stammered.
-"She… she wanted Ken to notice her, and he got mad at her instead… and Davis was yelling at her and pushing her around… and then Ken died and she got even more upset…" He paused and shuddered.
+"She… she wanted Ken to notice her, and he got mad at her instead… and Davis was yelling at her and pushing her around… and then Ken died…" He paused and shuddered.
 "It's like she thinks she doesn't have any other friends… not even me."

 The creature snarled and raised both hands to produce another dozen deadly fireballs.
 Cody's heart pounded and his legs screamed at him to run, but he stayed put, thinking of a specific example.
 "You… you always know what's wrong with my computer; you can always fix it," he said.
 The fireballs appeared in Jachomon's palms, and Cody struggled for something better.
 "And… and you helped me choose my nickname!
 That helped me make new friends!" he said quickly.
 "I don't think I ever thanked you for that… so I'm saying it now!
 Thank you!"

 Izzy nodded.
-"I get it," he explained.
+"I get it," he said.
 "Quickly!
-Everyone think of something you can say to Yolei!
+Think of something you can say to Yolei!
 Something personal!"
 He ran up and joined Cody.
 "You're incredibly smart and talented, and your thinking is unconventional… which is good!" he called.
 "You've done things with computers I never even thought of trying.
 I've learned a lot from you, Yolei!"